duplocloud/terraform-kubernetes-addons/README.md

-# Duplocloud Terraform Modules
+# Duplocloud Kubernetes Addons

-A collection of common cloud patterns built on top of the official Duplocloud Terraform provider.
+A collection of common kubernetes addons.